X-Sharp/XSharpPublic/src/Tools/VFPXPorter/DocumentationAndRules.md

   - `<@MenuCode@>` — one `METHOD name() AS USUAL STRICT` per bar action, containing the converted handler code

 The generated file also produces a companion `<MenuName>.MPR` class that inherits the main menu class, preserving the VFP convention of running a menu via `DO <menu>.MPR`.

+`Menu.ThisForm` is set automatically by `Activate(oForm)` to the hosting form.
+This means handler code that was translated from `THISFORM.xxx` to `SELF:ThisForm:xxx` resolves correctly at runtime.

 Handler code inside the menu goes through `ProcessMenuCode()` (in `CodeConverter.prg`), which applies `ChangeStatement` (parentheses insertion) and `ChangeThisObject` (THISFORM/THISFORMSET substitution) but skips form-perspective transformations that are not relevant to menus.